 Hurricane watches are now in effect for the Virgin Islands, Antigua and Barbuda, Anguilla, Monserrat, St. Kitts and Nevis, St. Martin and Guadeloupe.

-The exact path of Irma beyond the end of the week remains uncertain and will depend on a variety of moving parts in the atmosphere, AccuWeather.com said, noting landfall in Florida, Georgia and the Carolinas is all in the realm of possibilities.
+The exact path of Irma beyond the end of the week remains uncertain, AccuWeather.com said, noting landfall in Florida, Georgia and the Carolinas is all within the realm of possibilities.

 It's still also possible Irma could hook northward and miss the East Coast or take a southern track closer to Cuba.